-RAID 3+0 stripes data, just as a RAID 0 array, but across RAID 3 arrays ("sub-arrays") rather than individual logical drives.
-ACS-8930 creates RAID 3+0 arrays from two RAID 3 sub-arrays.
+RAID 30 stripes data, just as a RAID 0 array, but across RAID 3 arrays ("sub-arrays") rather than individual logical drives.
+ACS-8930 creates RAID 30 arrays from two RAID 3 sub-arrays.

-The properties of a RAID 3+0 array are similar to those of a RAID 5+0 array but RAID 3+0 is better suited for use with large files.
-RAID 3+0 performance is better than RAID 3 performance.
+The properties of a RAID 30 array are similar to those of a RAID 50 array but RAID 30 is better suited for use with large files.
+RAID 30 performance is better than RAID 3 performance.
 Speed is closer to RAID 3 than to RAID 0.
-A RAID 3+0 array can withstand a drive failure in each of the sub-arrays.
+A RAID 30 array can withstand a drive failure in each of the sub-arrays.

-RAID 3: Striping with dedicated parity combined with block striping.
-Characteristics: Recommended use: Very high Read and good Write data transfer rates.
-Storage of critical multimedia data Disk failure has a low impact on throughput.
-Database servers Low ratio of ECC (Parity) disks to data disks means high efficiency.
-Large file servers Requires a minimum of six drives.
+RAID 30: Striping with dedicated parity combined with block striping.

+- Very high Read and good Write data transfer rates. - Disk failure has a low impact on throughput. - Low ratio of ECC (Parity) disks to data disks means high efficiency. - Requires a minimum of six drives.
 Total number of drives = number of drives on each RAID 3 array (min.
-3) x 2 (number of RAID 3 sub-arrays) Capacity = (Size of small drive) x (Number of drives in each RAID 3 sub-array minus 1) x 2 (Number of sub-arrays)
+3) x 2 (number of RAID 3 sub-arrays) - Capacity = (Size of small drive) x (Number of drives in each RAID 3 sub-array minus 1) x 2 (Number of sub-arrays)